 If there is not substantial overlap of the previous Master's degree with our M.S. degree, the student may be required to complete our M.S. degree as well as the Specialist degree.
 In these cases, comparable courses taken for the previous degree may be transferred in as long as they have been taken within the past five years.

 MSUM School Psychology tuition and fees are very competitive with similar programs in the region.
-For specific current information on graduate tuition, please contact the program director.
-The cost of graduate tuition for 2017-2018 graduate classes in Psychology is $435 per credit plus fees, but the tuition cost can vary for courses taken in other departments or for some courses with differential tuition to cover the costs of materials.
-Tuition reciprocity is available for residents of North Dakota, South Dakota, Manitoba, and Wisconsin.
+The cost of graduate tuition for graduate classes in Psychology is available on the Cost & Aid page.
+The tuition cost can vary for courses taken in other departments or for some courses with differential tuition to cover the costs of materials.
+Note that all graduate students pay in-state tuition, regardless of their state of residence.

-Tuition and fees are set by the Minnesota State System Board and are subject to change.
+Tuition and fees are set by Minnesota State University Moorhead under the policies of the Minnesota State System Board and are subject to change.
 MSU Moorhead is committed to keeping costs as low as possible for students.
 Since graduate school expenses are relatively low at MSU Moorhead, a specialist degree in school psychology is a great investment in yourself.

 MSU Moorhead graduates tend to work in public schools in rural and urban areas in Midwestern states including in Minnesota, North Dakota, South Dakota, Iowa, Wisconsin and Michigan.
 However, our graduates have worked in many other states from Alaska to Florida.
 Graduating from a NASP Approved program like MSU Moorhead opens the door to positions in every state in country.